smollahlab/gen3DNet/README.md

 ### Installation of other dependencies
 * Install NMF (>= 0.23.0) using `install.packages('NMF')`

-If you have any problems running our code, please feel free to contact us (smollah@wustl.edu)
+If you have any problems running our code, please feel free to contact us (samollah1@gmail.com)

 ### Example of usage
 ```